Planning internal communication for your team (with templates)

 - External marketing and communication plan.

-Unfortunately, a report by Gallagher shows that as much as 60% of organizations simply don’t have such long-term strategies for their internal communication.
+Unfortunately, a report by Gallagher shows that as many as 60% of organizations simply don’t have such long-term strategies for their internal communication.

 What are the benefits of a clear internal communication plan?